Open-EO/openeo-grassgis-driver/docs/index.rst

 The GRaaS openEO wrapper
 ========================

-This software implements the openEO Core API interface above the GRASS GIS as a Service (GRaaS) solution.
+This software implements the openEO Core API interface for the GRASS GIS as a Service (GRaaS) solution.
-GRaaS is a REST interface to process geodata with the GRASS GIS.
+GRaaS is an open source REST interface to process geodata with the GRASS GIS in a distributed environment.

 Installation
 ============

+1. Deploy the GRaaS installation using docker.

-Make sure to deploy the GRASS GIS locations that are required for the GRaaS openEO wrapper test suite in the required GRaaS installation.
+2. Make sure to deploy the GRASS GIS locations that are required for the GRaaS openEO wrapper test suite in the required GRaaS installation.
 Otherwise most if the tests will fail.
 The location data can be accessed here:

    .. code-block:: bash